scholokov/long-travel-2/Meeting notes/Meeting notes 12.04.23.md

 :black_square_button: For QA team send your regression plan to [Denis Scholokov](https://github.com/scholokov)

+:black_square_button: Check your email and find notifications from Github and then create comments with status.
+All tasks without comments will be be withdrawn.

 :black_square_button: Regression test and regression tasks for QA team - 10 min

 :black_square_button: New UI/UX design  - 10 min